First American Real House Price Index

 Markets among the largest 50 Core Based Statistical Areas (CBSAs) with the smallest year-over-year increase in RHPI

-"As mortgage rates rise and supply remains constrained, affordability will continue to decline for those seeking to achieve the goal of homeownership.
-Yet, while affordability is lower than a year ago, it remains high by historic standards.
-Only three states and the District of Columbia are less affordable today than they were in January 2000," said Fleming.
+"Mortgage rates are expected to increase next year as the Federal Reserve slowly begins to unwind its portfolio of bonds.
+Persistent supply constraints will also remain a challenge for those seeking to achieve homeownership.
+Nonetheless, while lower than a year ago, affordability remains high by historic standards.
+Only four states and the District of Columbia are less affordable today than they were in January 2000," said Fleming.

 About the First American